irvs/ros2_tms_for_construction/CHAPTER3.md

 ```
 ros2 bag play -l ./src/ros2_tms_for_construction/demo/demo2/rosbag2_2
 ```

-Rviz will show odometry, ground 2D map and dynamic terrain data like a example of [2.
-Get stored data](#2-get-stored-data), excluding static terrain.

 After the end of rosbag, please check whether the data is stored to fs.chunks, fs.files, machine and sensor collection in your MongoDB.